deepjs/deepjs/DOCS/ocm/ocm-synthesis.md

+When you want to modelise, by example, a store with different 'roles' (could be any other 'flag'), that have different restrictions between roles, you have two ways to achieve this.

-## manage soustractive modelisation
+## Soustractive modelisation

-the idea is to have a stack that goes from less to more restrictive API.
+The idea, often more suited and practical, is to have a stack that goes from less to more restrictive API.
-We remove capabilities.
+So we define the less restrictive, and we remove capabilities depending on roles.

 ```javascript
 var myStore = deep.ocm({